NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Oil of Potency (Major).md

 * * *

 When you apply this thick, viscous oil to a weapon or suit of armor, that item immediately becomes magically potent.
-If the item is a weapon, it temporarily becomes a _+3 striking weapon_, or, if it's armor, it temporarily becomes _+3 resilient armor_.
+If the item is a weapon, it temporarily becomes a _+3 major striking weapon_, or, if it's armor, it temporarily becomes _+3 major resilient armor_.
 This lasts for 1 minute.

 *Source: Pathfinder GM Core*
 *ORC*